CharlesProjectSolutions/mgh-hospital-analytics/README.md

 This project was completed as part of the **Maven Analytics Hospital Challenge**, where I acted as a **Healthcare Data Analyst** tasked with building a comprehensive performance analytics solution for Massachusetts General Hospital (MGH).
 The dataset is synthetic and covers **27,891 patient encounters** across **974 unique patients** from January 2011 through February 2022.

-The challenge required me to move through the full analytics lifecycle; from raw CSV ingestion and dimensional modelling, through SQL-driven KPI calculation, Python-based statistical analysis, HTML wireframe/prototype dashboard** built with Chart.js , and finally a **fully interactive, cross-filtered Tableau dashboard.
+The challenge required me to move through the full analytics lifecycle; from raw CSV ingestion and dimensional modelling through SQL-driven KPI calculation, Python-based statistical analysis, HTML wireframe/prototype dashboard** built with Chart.js , and finally a **fully interactive, cross-filtered Tableau dashboard.

 The deliverables were designed to serve multiple stakeholders: clinical operations teams interested in patient flow and readmissions, finance leaders tracking costs and revenue, and payer-relations teams monitoring insurance coverage and reimbursement trends.